ansible/molecule/doc/source/configuration.rst

 .. note::

-  `Gilt`_ is not yet a first class citizen of molecule.
+  `Gilt`_ is not yet a first class citizen of Molecule.

 .. _`Gilt`: http://gilt.readthedocs.io

 Playbook
 ========

-In general, your playbook.yml shouldn't require anything specific to molecule.
+In general, your ``playbook.yml`` shouldn't require anything specific to Molecule.
 Rather, it should contain the logic you would like to apply in order to test this particular role.

 .. code-block:: yaml